pikvm/pikvm/pages/troubleshooting.md

   pacman -Syu
   reboot
   ```
+  :exclamation: Pacman saves all installed packages in a compressed format so that you can roll back to the old version if something goes wrong.
+After you've updated and made sure everything works, it makes sense to clear the package cache so that it doesn't take up space on the SD card: `rw; pacman -Sc; ro`.

 ### Glitchy/wrong BIOS resolution
 - On some motherboards, the BIOS may be displayed at a lower resolution, or with some rendering issues/glitches, specially on newer ASUS ones.
 Like this: